thermalogic/SEES/README.md

 * interactive analysis and literate programming with the IPython Notebook
 * a useful set of algorithmic and problem reduction techniques
 * computational tools to model and understand data(numpy, matplotlib, scipy)
-* how to determine which data structure is the most appropriate for solving the problem
 * debug programs using a standardized approach
 * write unit tests and evaluate software quality
 * use version control